cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.14 Email to DNS TXT Contact

 Confirming the Applicant's control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
-The Random Value MUST be sent to a DNS TXT Record Email Contact for the Authorization Domain Name.
+The Random Value MUST be sent to a DNS TXT Record Email Contact for the ADN.

 Each email MAY confirm control of multiple ADNs, provided that each email address is a DNS TXT Record Email Contact for each ADN being validated.
 The same email MAY be sent to multiple recipients, provided that each email address is a DNS TXT Record Email Contact for each ADN being validated.